javascript-tutorial/en.javascript.info/5-network/10-long-polling/article.md

 Certain server architectures run a process per connect.
 For many connections there will be as many processes, and each process takes a lot of memory.
 So many connections just consume it all.

 That's often the case for backends written in PHP, Ruby languages, but technically isn't a language, but rather implementation issue.
+Most modern language allow to implement a proper backend, but some of them make it easier than the other.

 Backends written using Node.js usually don't have such problems.
 ```

 ## Demo: a chat

-Here's a demo:
+Here's a demo chat, you can also download it and run locally (if you're familiar with Node.js and can install modules):

 [codetabs src="longpoll" height=500]

+Browser code is in `browser.js`.

 ## Area of usage